openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/weight-compression.rst

      - 2.6

-\*Perplexity metric in both tables was measured without Dynamic Quantization feature enabled in the OpenVINO runtime.
+\*Perplexity metric in both tables was measured without the Dynamic Quantization feature enabled in the OpenVINO runtime.